authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Indicator Curation     {#curation}
 -------------

-Domain owners have an interest in ensuring that the imagery displayed in these situations is correct and appropriate, so it is desirable to provide a mechanism to allow these mail-originating organizations to provide imagery to MUAs.
+Domain Owners have an interest in ensuring that the imagery displayed in these situations is correct and appropriate, so it is desirable to provide a mechanism to allow these mail-originating organizations to provide imagery to MUAs.
 This mechanism removes the substantial burden of curating and maintaining an image database from the MUAs, and allows each brand to manage its own imagery.
 As an additional benefit, mail-originating organizations are more likely to invest the time and effort to authenticate their email, should that come with the ability to influence how email from the organization is displayed.

 Requirements   {#requirements}
 ========================